 In OECD countries, the rationales for establishing or maintaining state enterprise ownership typically include one or more of the following: (1) the delivery of public goods or services where state ownership is deemed more efficient or reliable than contracting out to private operators; (2) the operation of natural monopolies where market regulation is deemed infeasible or inefficient; and (3) support for broader limited economic and strategic goals in the national interest, such as maintaining certain specific industries or sectors under national ownership, or shoring up failing companies of systemic importance.
 Such rationales should be subject to recurrent review and according to a reasonable timeline.
 The reviews should be subject to high standards of accountability to relevant representative bodies, and the results should be made transparent to the public.
-SOEs should not be ownership.
+SOEs should not be burdened with public policy objectives unrelated to their primary functions and rationales for ownership.
 The objectives should be assigned in a transparent way and subject to high levels of accountability.